PlayResonance/whitepaper/README.md

 ### Contingency Plans:

-- We understand the importance of preparing for unforeseen circumstances and have implemented contingency plans to address any unexpected events, such as security breaches, ensuring the ongoing security and stability of our ecosystem.
+- We understand the importance of preparing for unforeseen circumstances and will implement contingency plans to address any unexpected events, such as security breaches, ensuring the ongoing security and stability of our ecosystem.

 At Resonance, we are dedicated to building a secure, transparent, and community-driven ecosystem, and we appreciate the valuable feedback from our community as we continue to develop and refine our tokenomics.